bentranter/binding/ruby/README.md

 ```

 You (obviously) need to inclulde the library `<ruby.h>`.
 Your functions that talk to Ruby need to start with `VALUE`, and have the arguments above in the function definition.

+Unlike the other repos in here, this will work on both Unix and Windows machines, since the Makefile is generated for your platform.